More Hot Rocks (Big Hits & Fazed Cookies)

 More Hot Rocks (Big Hits & Fazed Cookies) is a compilation album by the Rolling Stones released in December 1972 on London Records.
-The album was a follow-up to the hugely successful Hot Rocks 1964–1971.
+The album was a follow-up to the successful Hot Rocks 1964–1971.

-When Hot Rocks 1964–1971 proved to be a big seller, there was never any doubt that a successor would follow.
+When Hot Rocks proved to be a big seller, there was never any doubt that a successor would follow.
 However, initially—with Andrew Loog Oldham getting involved—the project was to feature previously unreleased (or more accurately, discarded) material and be titled Necrophilia.
 Artwork was prepared and the album made it as far as the mastering phase when it was recalled and something a little more practical was compiled (ABKCO would revisit this concept with 1975's Metamorphosis).
 The result was More Hot Rocks (Big Hits & Fazed Cookies).

 This was the second "post-contract" compilation released under the aegis of London/ABKCO Records after the termination of the Stones relationship with ABKCO and Decca Records.
 Because of the nature of the contract, the Rolling Stones lost all control over their pre-1971 recordings and this album was released without their input or consent.
 ABKCO and Decca would continue to release such un-authorized albums over the next several decades.

 Release and reception

 Featuring the hits that could not be shoehorned onto its predecessor, as well as first-time release of many previously UK-only releases, the double album was quickly pressed and distributed into North American shops in December 1972, reaching No. 9 in the US and going gold.
 Like Hot Rocks 1964–1971, More Hot Rocks (Big Hits & Fazed Cookies) would not see an official UK release until 21 May 1990.

-Allmusic's Richie Unterberger writes in his review "More Hot Rocks goes for the somewhat smaller hits, some of the better album tracks, and a whole LP side's worth of rarities that hadn't yet been available in the United States when this compilation was released in 1972."
+AllMusic's Richie Unterberger writes in his review "More Hot Rocks goes for the somewhat smaller hits, some of the better album tracks, and a whole LP side's worth of rarities that hadn't yet been available in the United States when this compilation was released in 1972."

 "Despite the unfathomable choices, random LP tracks, peculiar chronology ('64 through to '69, then back to '63/'64 again) and the feeling that the real stormers are elsewhere (on 'Vol 1', that is), it's an irresistible listen," wrote Selects Andrew Perry of the 1990 CD release, concluding, "A weird arrangement of quality goods."